-- Pine Tree Development Zone Tax Credit is available for certain business that hire at least one employee. - Employment Tax Increment financing program allows businesses that hire 5 or more new employees by refunding from 30-80% of the withholding taxes. - Major Business Headquarters Expansion Program (MBHQ) allows a 2% of the qualified investment for a period up to 20 years if business headquarters are or will be located in Maine make a qualified investment \$35 million and employs at least 5,000 full-time employees worldwide, of which at least 25% are or will be based in Maine.
+- Pine Tree Development Zone Tax Credit is available for certain business that create new, quality jobs. - Employment Tax Increment financing program allows businesses that hire 5 or more new employees by paying the business 1.35%-3.6° of qualified employee income up to ten years. - Major Business Headquarters Expansion Program (MBHQ) allows a 2% of the qualified investment for a period up to 20 years if business headquarters are or will be located in Maine make a qualified investment \$35 million and employs at least 5,000 full-time employees worldwide, of which at least 25% are or will be based in Maine.